How to Travel and Combine Work, Life, Vacation

 All this sums up to an acceptable 34 hours per week.
 At least 25 to 30 percent less than I am doing now.

-Additionally, there are days with live talks on seminars and conferences.
-There are usually three types of events short talk, full day and half day.
+Additionally, there are days with live performances on seminars and conferences.
+There are usually three types of events short talk, half day and full day.
 The time budget for a full day event is 10 hours.

 - Writing, updating, and email 2 hours